-Projects generating up to 1,300 vehicle miles travelled shall be served by a single driveway with no more than two points of ingress/egress from the public right-of-way or other access road.
+Projects generating up to 1,300 vehicle miles travelled shall be served by a single driveway with no more than two points of ingress/egress from the public right-of-way or other access road, except as provided for in subparagraph A, below.
 Additional or transferred development that generates more than 1,300 vehicle miles travelled shall conform to the ingress/egress provisions necessary to mitigate all transportation and air quality impacts under subsection 65.2.4.